 Double Draw Poker is, as the name suggests, a poker-based table game.
 Thus, the traditional hierarchy of poker hands is used, with two pairs better than one pair, three of a kind better than two pairs, and so on up the ladder.

 Of course, this game introduces two jokers into the mix, creating a 54 card deck.
 These joker cards act in the same way as in another popular table game, Pai Gow Poker, meaning they can be used as wild cards to complete any straight or flush.
-When not being used to complete a straight or a flush, the joker is always counted as an ace.
+When not being used to achieve a straight or a flush, the joker counts as an ace.

 The objective of Double Draw Poker is to create the highest possible five-card poker hand, using two drawing rounds to improve your hand.